sno2/wiz/README.md

 ### Formatting

-Make sure you run prettier before committing!
+We don't use `deno fmt` due to a lack of features.
+Therefore, make sure you run any updated code through prettier before contributing!

 ### Testing